29asangoi/Anish_BlueStampPortfolio/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone--->

 # First Milestone
-<h2>📺 Demo Video</h2>

 <div align="center">
   <iframe width="560" height="315"